Acne Scar Treatments

 The centrifugation system converts your blood into “Liquid Gold,” a gel-like substance that contains only PRFM.
 Liquid Gold is called such because it has only pure platelets, which contain active growth factors.
 This platelet-rich blood is then injected into sites on the face with acne scars.
 The concentrated platelets release a host of beneficial growth factors that help to promote healing and stimulate the regrowth of collagen and elastin.

 The platelets found in our blood do many beneficial things, such as stimulating the regrowth of collagen and elastin, the building blocks of young and healthy skin.
 When your blood is injected back into your skin, the body naturally begins a healing process that helps rid of acne scars.
 We often recommend PRP as an add-on therapy to laser acne scar treatments to deliver the best results possible to our acne scar patients.
-At Schweiger Dermatology, we strongly believe that combination therapy is the most effective approach to acne scar treatment.
+At Schweiger Dermatology, we strongly believe that combination therapy is the most effective approach to your treatment.

 At Schweiger Dermatology Group, our experienced, board-certified dermatologists offer customized acne scar treatments.